7th Battalion, Royal Australian Regiment: Transition to Standard Infantry Battalion and current composition

 The battalion has since reverted to a mechanised infantry battalion.

+Under Land 400 phase 3, 7 RAR will become the sole Mechanised Infantry Battalion for the Australian Army equipped with AS IFV Redback.
+All other Mechanised Battalions are set to lose their M113A4s and revert to standard light infantry units.

 Iraq

 Task Group Taji – Rotation 3

 During May 2016, elements of 7 RAR deployed to Iraq as part of Task Group Taji – Rotation 3 (TGT-3), taking over from 8/9 RAR.
 TGT-3 was a combined Australian-New Zealand force located at the Taji Military Complex northwest of Baghdad.
 TG Taji supports an international effort to train and build the capacity of regular Iraqi Security Forces (ISF) to defeat Islamic State and secure Iraq.
 The Task Group consisted of around 300 ADF personnel, alongside around 110 New Zealand Defence Force personnel, comprising trainers, force protection, support and command elements.
 The bulk of Australian personnel were from 7 RAR.

 TGT-3 delivered combat training, focusing on basic warfighting skills like training on US weapons and equipment, marksmanship, urban TTPs, explosive hazards awareness, care of the battle casualty and fire and movement.
 Specialist training included mortars, signals, snipers and reconnaissance.
 As of October 2016, TGT-3 had trained approximately 6,000 Iraqi Army soldiers, many of whom took part in the Battle of Mosul.
 During TGT-3's rotation, the Australian Government changed its policy regarding where and whom Australian forces are authorised to train in Iraq.
 Not only are Australian forces permitted to train Iraqi Army, but Iraqi Security Forces in general, including Federal Police at various sites including the Taji Military Complex and other secure Coalition bases in Iraq.